Childcare costs and Working Tax Credit

 You can get 30 hours free childcare at the same time as claiming tax credits or childcare vouchers (see below).
 Note that you should inform the tax credit office if your childcare costs stop or change by an average of £10 or more a week.

-It’s also a good idea to bear in mind other sources of help you might be able to use, including childcare vouchers.
-You can use childcare vouchers at the same time as tax credits, but most people can save more money using the Working Tax Credit childcare element alone.
+It’s also a good idea to bear in mind other sources of help you might be able to use.
+If you are already signed up to childcare vouchers (this scheme has closed to new applicants since October 2018) you can use these at the same time as tax credits, but most people can save more money using the Working Tax Credit childcare element alone.
 Another childcare scheme is tax-free childcare, but you won’t be able to use this if you claim tax credits or you are in a salary sacrifice scheme for vouchers.
 You can find out more about all the schemes from the Childcare Choices website, and there is a tool to help you work out how much help you would get from each scheme you are eligible for here.